robertobarbedo/sitecore_yaml_config/README.md

 * Category: The component category is often used as a logical distiction among the components and to organize them in different folders.
 * Fields: Sitecore Fields available in the components.
 When there are no fields present, means the component doesn't need a data source.

-The components files are organized in folders, for instance, a component with category "Page Structure" is localized in a folder "/components/page-structure".
+The components files are organized in folders, for instance, a component with Name "Title" and Category "Page Structure" is created in a folder "/components/page-structure/Title.tsx".

+All placeholder names should have no dashes.
+A component called "One Column Container" should use a placeholder key:
+ ``phKey = `container-${props?.params?.DynamicPlaceholderId}`; ``

 ### pagetypes.yaml
 Page types YAML is used to define what pages can be created.
 They are mapped in Sitecore with templates.
 Each page type becomes a template.